(For a 2 or 82-year-old??)

 Birthday surprises are fun to organise and can be great fun to experience.
 They can be hugely elaborate or a quiet gesture, but whatever you decide to do, you need to get it right for the person you’re surprising.

 So with my own birthday just around the corner, it got me thinking – what makes the BEST birthday surprises, and most importantly, what makes them work?

-It can be daunting to come up with the perfect present and to make it a welcome surprise.
-It’s all well and good if you’ve got the cash to splash on a big day out – driving round a race track, hot air ballooning, theatre trip etc. – all fantastic fun, but if money is limited, what else can you do to delight and genuinely surprise your 2 year old boy or 82 year old grandma?
+It can be daunting to come up with the ‘perfect’ present and surprise.
+And it’s all well and good if you’ve got the cash to splash on a big day out – driving round a race track, hot air ballooning, or a theatre trip – fantastic fun, but not cheap.

 Best birthday surprises for under 10s

 Starting with the under 10s – for a genuine surprise, the bigger the wrapped-up present, the more exciting it is for them!

 But that doesn’t mean it has to be a big or expensive present.
 If what you’re buying isn’t already big, finding a large cardboard box to put it in would certainly provide the birthday surprises factor.
 You could then pad it out with things kids love – balloons, balls, bubble wrap (I remember my boys spending many a happy hour popping that…)

 And the best bit about this is the box itself – this is often more fun than the gift it contains.
 You can check out 50 amazing ideas for cardboard boxes here that small kids will love.